DAPSJK FavouriteMid PriceReview

 Differences between Hidizs AP80 Pro and Pro-X

 The AP80 Pro-X is the update of the AP80 Pro.
-The main tech difference between the two is the chipset.
-The AP80 deploys two ESS ES9218P SoCs (introduced in late 2016; “System on Chip”), and the AP80 Pro-X features two ESS ES9219C SoCs (introduced in late 2019).
+The main tech difference between the two is the all-in-on DAC-amp chip.
+The AP80 deploys two ESS ES9218P chips (introduced in late 2016), and the AP80 Pro-X features two ESS ES9219C chips (introduced in late 2019).

 Both all-in-one DAC/amp chips have effectively the same specs, but the ES2919C features hardware-level MQA decoding and it has a lower battery consumption at standby/no load.